 A typical supply chain vertical integration process will look like this:

 - Assembling the final product

 - Running the retail store itself, which deals directly with the customer

 As your company starts vertically integrating, it will own more and more of that supply chain.
 You might do this by becoming a parent company to another company on a different level.
 Or you can achieve it by simply buying out other organizations and taking over their operations.

 SpaceX and Tesla

 When Netflix started out, the company delivered DVDs to consumers via mail.
 They soon made waves by becoming a streaming service, but all the while they remained a customer-side business—they delivered the product to customers.
 This might be seen as embracing horizontal integration.
 By 2013, however, they decided to pursue a vertical integration strategy.
-Instead of paying other companies for the right to stream their movies and television shows, they would make the entertainment themselves.
+Instead of paying other companies for the right to be a distribution service for their movies and television shows, they would make the entertainment themselves.
 The approach has been a huge success for the company.
-Now, Netflix can exert more control over the types of media they provide to customers, all while not having to worry about additional costs.
+Now, Netflix can exert more control as a supplier, all while not having to worry about additional costs.

 You don’t need to have instant name recognition to be successful with vertical integration.
 Glidewell Dental is a large company with more than 5,000 employees, and part of its strategy is to vertically integrate all aspects of the business.
 Jim Glidewell, the founder, has bought dental labs all over the world, including Germany and Latin America.
 The company now owns the most dental labs in the world.
 But the integration doesn’t stop there.
 Glidewell Dental has its own marketing team, AI department, software developers, gym and fitness centers, on-site medical clinic, dentists, cooks for office cafeterias, and more.
 The company outsources nothing, including its own R&D department that creates new developments in the dental industry.